gurunandan-bhat/vernarch/content/essays/nomad-camps.md

 yarn from the wool of their animals.
 This cloth is dyed black with tie-and-dye motifs and designs.
 Lean-tos made for protecting them from the elements are also made from this cloth.

 {{< figure src="/images/essays/13 Gujarat, Junagadh, Charan 03.png" caption="Charan huts, Gujarat.They are made of bent bamboo strips covered with fabric made from discarded jute gunny bags or twigs, supported by a pole in the center.
-These light structures used by these nomadic communities are easy to dismantle and transport in their wanderings." width="100%" >}}
+These light structures used by these nomadic communities are easy to dismantle and transport in their wanderings." width="100%" class="essay-image" >}}

 The material used for the tents and camps of Khanabadosh wanderers depend on local availability.
 The nomads of the Himalayas use tents made from yarn hand-spun from yak